pixelkey/pixelkey-algolia/README.md

-# Pixelkey-algolia v1.0.1
+# Pixelkey-algolia v1.0.2

-This module provides helper classes to allow you to integreate custom Algolia indexing into your Wordpress applications.
-It contains some useful hooks, scheduled indexing cron tasks, and an admin interface to see and trigger your custom indexers.
-Since this is designed to be used to create a custom indexing experience, it's expected you have a fairly good understanding of how Algolia indexing works in general.
-This module will not index your posts for you, and no default indexing is included.
+This module offers helper classes that enable the integration of custom Algolia indexing within your WordPress applications.
+It includes several useful hooks, scheduled indexing cron tasks, and an administrative interface to monitor and initiate your custom indexers.
+As this module is intended to facilitate the creation of a tailored indexing experience, it is expected that you possess a solid understanding of Algolia indexing principles.
+Please note that this module does not perform post indexing on your behalf, and no default indexing configurations are provided.
+Thus, you will need to implement the following filters in your theme:

 ### Initialize Algolia ``` App_ID ``` and ``` API_Key ```

 ```
-/**
- * This function is a filter callback that initializes the Algolia key.
- *
- * @return array The Algolia key with 'app_id' and 'api_key' values.
- */
 add_filter('initialize_algolia_key', function () {
     $algolia_key = [
         'appId' => "xxxxxx",